Skip to content

 Basis

 Basis builds AI agents that do accounting work end-to-end for accounting firms — “agents that do real accounting work, end to end.
 These agents run autonomously, sometimes for hours, collaborating with accountants at key decision points” (about).
-Founded in 2023, it sells to the firms themselves: “agents that do real work in the real economy … performing end-to-end work for some of the largest accounting firms in the world” (Ashby).
-The visible workload is reconciliations, journal entries, financial summaries, technical accounting memos, and — as of the Series B — “a partnership tax workbook end to end” (OpenAI case study, Series B).
+The visible workload is reconciliations, journal entries, financial summaries, technical accounting memos, and “a partnership tax workbook end to end” (OpenAI case study, Series B).
+The technical story is two-sided: a multi-agent product (a GPT-5 supervisor routing to model-benchmarked sub-agents over a reviewable context layer) and an agent-native company built to ship it (Atlas, the Satellite MCP gateway, the Clueso incident agent).

 • $100M Series B at a $1.15B valuation (Feb 24 2026), led by Accel (Miles Clements) and GV (Series B); follows a $34M Series A led by Khosla Ventures and a $3.6M seed (blog).